-The participant is required to notify the committee of any relevant changes in financial, employment and/or loan or debt repayment information for the participant and/or his/her spouse or domestic partner, which occur during the program year.
+The participant is required to notify the committee of any relevant changes in financial, employment and/or loan or debt repayment information for the participant, which occur during the program year.

 Available Leaves: A participant on unpaid leave is considered a full-time employee up to a maximum period of six months.
 The program will continue to make payments to participant as long as participant continues to make payments to lender(s).

-Participants must use all funds provided by the program toward repayment of eligible educational loans, which include all need-based federal, institutional and private loans for law school education, excluding bar exam loans, and pay to his/her lender(s) the additional amount necessary to make the full loan payment each month.
-A participant making interest-only payments on law school loans must adjust these payments with his or her lender(s) upon admission to the program to pay down a portion of the principal.
+Participants must use all funds provided by the program toward repayment of eligible educational loans, which include all federal, institutional and private loans for law school education, excluding bar exam loans, and pay to his/her lender(s) the additional amount necessary to make the full loan payment each month.

-Loans awarded under this program will be forgiven one year from the date of issuance, provided the participant has remained in qualified employment during that entire year.
-If the participant has not remained in qualified employment for the full year, the portion to which the participant is not entitled will be repayable to the law school.
+Loans awarded under this program will be forgiven one year from the date of issuance, provided the participant has remained eligible for LRAP during that entire year.
+If the participant has not remained eligible for LRAP for the full year, the portion to which the participant is not entitled will be repayable to the law school.